Abyss-W4tcher/volatility3-symbols/README.md

 - *I can't find a specific kernel release in your repository, is there a way to generate the ISF manually ?*

-Depending on the release policy of a kernel editor, some versions might be considered "experimental" or "unstable", hence never making it to the "official" debug repositories (or at least not for a long time).
+Depending on the release policy of a kernel vendor, some versions might be considered "experimental" or "unstable", hence never making it to the "official" debug repositories (or at least not for a long time).

 Take a look at the `symbols_finders/` directory, to help you find kernel packages not available in this repository or in the classic editor sources.